20 Pet Friendly Colleges

 UNC via Facebook

 UNCO welcomes dogs and cats to two residence halls on campus: Belford Hall and Lawrenson Hall.
-Belford will be entirely dedicated to pet-friendly single rooms starting in the 2022-2023 school year, and only specific pet wings allow for cats and dogs in Lawrenson.
-Only one is allowed per room, and the pets must be over 6 months old.
+Belford is entirely dedicated to pet-friendly single rooms, while only specific pet wings allow for cats and dogs in Lawrenson.
+Only one pet is allowed per room, and the pet must be over six months old.

 Students sit outside Snowden Hall at the Johnson and Wales University Providence campus.